 - If you are using a coffee table in front of the sofa, the normal placement is 14 to 18 inches from the sofa.
 But again, if you have short arms or long legs, adjust the table until you are comfortable.

 - Three feet of space is recommended for traffic lanes.
-But if you have large family members or lots of kids, I would recommend allowing an extra foot for safety for your furniture and for your family members.
+But if you have large family members or lots of kids, we would recommend allowing an extra foot for safety for your furniture and for your family members.

 - In the dining room, an average adult needs a depth of 20 inches for a dining room chair, plus 16 inches to scoot back the chair back from the table.
 Again, adjust the measurements to fit your family.

 - At the dining table, you should allow 24 inches per person or more.
 If your family tends to gesture as they eat, as mine does, allow another 6 inches.

 - In order to serve your guests, allow 46 inches between the wall and the dining table.

 - For ideal bed placement, allow at least 24 inches between the bed and the wall to get out of bed comfortably and allow 36 inches between the end of the bed and the bedroom or bathroom door.